observability-lab-cse/observability-lab-workshop/05-dashboards/README.md

 As you saw in the past chapter, everything OpenTelemetry sends to our resource can be found in either our Application Insights or Log Analytics workspace resource.

-Let's go over to the Log Analytics workspace resource and take a look at how that resource.
+Let's go over to the Log Analytics workspace resource and take a look at how to access logs over that resources.
 Navigate to your Log Analytics workspace and select the `Logs` tab.
 If you navigate to `AppTraces` under `LogManagement` and run the query, you should see the list of the most recent incoming log statements.

 > Kusto Tip 1: Double-click tables to automatically fill them into your query window.

 > Kusto Tip 2: You can select a subset of your query to run, similar to some SQL editors.

 ![AppTraces logs](./images/LogAnalytics-logs.jpg)